abu2univ-web/teaching/README.md

 # teaching
-# DRZ - June 6, 2026
+Created by DRZ on June 6, 2026.
-DRZ - Store and share teaching materials
+# Store and share teaching materials only for educational purposes.
-DRZ - Only for educational purposes